Nesli22/Nesli22/README.md

 ---

 ## 🎯 What defines me
-- **🧩 Problem Solver**: I can solve a Rubik's cube in under 2 minutes
 - **📚 Continuous Learning**: Always updating myself with the latest technologies
 - **🎮 Work-Life Balance**: Gaming, reading and music to keep creativity flowing